 We track traffic patterns throughout the URL (website) registered to us.

-We use “cookies” on our Website.
+We use “cookies” on our website.
 A “cookie” is a small amount of information which is transferred to the hard drive of your computer and which can identify your web browser, but not you.
-If you want, you can disable your web browser from accepting cookies.
-If you do so, you can still access our Website, but not all services may be available.
+You can disable your web browser from accepting cookies if that is your preference.
+If you do so, you can still access our website, but not all services may be available.